Published May 2017

 The following pie chart shows world consumption of HMDA:

-Most HMDA demand growth in North America and Europe will continue to result from increased demand in the nylon 66 resin industry, primarily in automotive applications such as exterior automotive body components, under-the-hood components, and some mechanical components.
-Consumption of nylon 66 resins in the automotive industry is expected to grow at or faster than GDP as the auto industry continues to accept nylon over metal for a variety of automotive components.
+Most HMDA demand growth in North America and Europe will result from increased demand in the nylon 66 resin industry, primarily in automotive applications such as exterior automotive body components, under-the-hood components, and some mechanical components.
+Consumption of nylon 66 resins in the automotive industry is expected to grow at or faster than GDP rates with the auto industry’s continued acceptance of nylon over metal for a variety of automotive components.
 Other growing nylon 66 resin applications include electronic applications, film, and extrusion coatings.

-Global consumption of HMDA is forecast to grow at an average annual rate of almost 3%, with the rate of growth declining somewhat in the United States and Canada, and growth rates of 13–14% in China and Taiwan.
+Global consumption of HMDA is forecast to grow at an average annual rate of about 2%, with the rate of growth declining somewhat in the United States and Canada, and growth rates of 10–13% in China and Taiwan.